 4. Revolution Museum – Visiting this museum is a great learning experience.
 Here you will find a lot of items used during the revolutionary process, including tanks, small planes, and a yacht.
 Note: This is not really for kids younger than 14 years old.

 5. If you want to get lost while looking at gorgeous buildings, street musicians, tons of parks and Santorini women, exploring Havana Vieja is something that you can’t miss.

 6. Havana Centro is where you get to experience the real Havana.
 There aren’t many attractions here.
 On the other hand, the whole area is an attraction.
 Its streets, its people, and the ambiance are great.

 7. Callejon de Hamel – This is an alley in Havana Centro that you HAVE to visit if you are in the area on a Sunday.
 You will see lots of weird but beautiful artwork, live music, you get to learn how to dance and play drums, all for free.

-1. If you like staying at 5 star, historic hotels you might want to check out Hotel Nacional de Cuba.
-At this national monument you will see the guns that made up the old Santa Clara Battery, they were declared part of the World Heritage Site.
+1. If you like staying at 5 stars, historic hotels you might want to check out Hotel Nacional de Cuba.
+At this national monument, you will see the guns that made up the old Santa Clara Battery, they were declared part of the World Heritage Site.